danieljudd/bubblegasket/README.md

-# BubbleGasket theme for Hugo
+# BubbleGasket theme for Hugo (Hugo.io)

 https://github.com/danieljudd/bubblegasket

 ## Features:
 - No Javascript
-- Lightweight
+- Lightweight (around 7.5KB for main page)
-- No tracking options
+- No tracking or 3rd party dependencies
+- Works on a static web server
 - Customizable via CSS and config.toml

 Responsive page for browsers